harrison314/MassiveDynamicProxyGenerator/README.md

 _MassiveDynamicProxyGenerator.Microsoft.DependencyInjection_ is library of extensions method for _Microsoft.Extensions.DependencyInjection_ IoC container.
 Adding methods for decorators, proxys, instance proxies for resolving circular depndencies or lazy initialization and interpetion for decoration instances.

-_Microsoft.Extensions.DependencyInjection_ is simple IoC container, so  _MassiveDynamicProxyGenerator.Microsoft.DependencyInjection_ does just a simple extenion for fetures from _MassiveDynamicProxyGenerator_ library, becose any fetures don't support open generics.
+_Microsoft.Extensions.DependencyInjection_ is simple IoC container, so  _MassiveDynamicProxyGenerator.Microsoft.DependencyInjection_ does just a simple extenion for fetures from _MassiveDynamicProxyGenerator_ library, because any fetures don't support open generics.

 ## Getting started